The Test Pyramid

 Over-reliance on mocks in unit tests is a smell, it leads to tests that are not readable or maintainable.
 Mr Cooper’s solution: test a subsystem not a class, refactor the code to be easier to work with by pushing Input and Output to the edges; consider eliminating interfaces that are there purely for DI.
 If you can mock the data stores and other external dependencies, you might have all the interfaces that you need.

+“Refactoring” means changing non-test code, with the support of existing tests.
 If you have to touch the tests a lot when doing refactoring, then you probably aren’t doing it well.
+Often this is due to close-coupling and overuse of interfaces.

 Use of high-concept testing libraries is a thing that fails time and again.
 These either obscure the above problems with mocks behind a façade, or it purports to “read like English, so the business people will get involved” - it doesn’t and they won’t.
 And the library inevitably comes with dependencies, learning curves, Impedance mismatch and other frictions.